 a.
 On June 30, 2024, and June 30, 2025, Allenhurst shall provide annual reporting of trust fund activity to the New Jersey Department of Community Affairs ("DCA"), COAH, or other entity designated by the State of New Jersey, with a copy provided to Fair Share Housing Center and posted on the municipal website, using forms developed for this purpose by COAH, the Special Master or FSHC.
-This reporting shall include an accounting of all housing trust fund activity, including the collection of development fees from residential and nonresidential developers, payments in lieu of constructing affordable units on site, funds from the sale of units with extinguished controls, barrier free escrow funds, rental income, repayments from affordable housing program loans, and any other funds collected in connection with Allenhurst's housing program, as well as the expenditure of revenues and implementation of the plan approved by the Court.
+This reporting shall include an accounting of all housing trust fund activity, including the collection of development fees from residential and nonresidential developers, payments in lieu of constructing affordable units on site, funds from the sale of units with extinguished controls, barrier free escrow funds, rental income, repayments from affordable housing program loans, and any other funds collected in ion with Allenhurst's housing program as well as the expenditure of revenues and connection with Allenhurst's housing program, as well as the expenditure of revenues and implementation of the plan approved by the Court.